 • Finally, permanent AFib occurs when longstanding persistent AFib is unresponsive to treatment.
 If treatment has been ineffective, your doctor might decide to discontinue the treatment.
 This form of AFib is associated with an increased risk of a heart attack and can also impact the quality of your life.

-So whatever the form of AFib, take the condition seriously.
+According to associates like Carolina Cardiology Associates, whatever the form of AFib, take the condition seriously.
 If you experience symptoms, seek medical attention without delay.